|

 to simulate practical application.
 This can be accomplished by rapid mechanical mixing,

-or by forcing the liquid through a suitable hypodermic syringe and needle.
+or by forcing the liquid through a suitable hypodermic syringe.
 In general, the

 former is advisable with solvent type and the latter with aqueous coatings.
 Following is